zotonic/zotonic/doc/ref/tags/tag_url.rst

 The name of the current dispatch rule is always available in a template under the name ``zotonic_dispatch``.

-Check :ref:`template-magicvalues` for a full overview of variables that are always available in the templates.
+Check :ref:`ref-global-variables` for a full overview of variables that are always available in the templates.